peterhallen/Br0k3nAPI/README.md

 ./test_br0k3napi.sh
 ```

+## Contributing

+Contributions are welcome!
+Please read the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to submit changes and run tests.

 ## Disclaimer

 This project is for educational and testing purposes only.
 Do not use in production or expose to the public internet.